cstook/FTD2XX.jl/README.md

 ## UART quick start

-The UART may be accessed as a type IOftuart <: IO
+The UART may be accessed as type IOftuart <: IO

 get information about devices